Airway, Oxygenation, and Ventilation Priorities

 Key Takeaways

-• The first unstable-PACU action is to restore airway patency and effective ventilation before treating lower-priority symptoms.
+• The first action for any unstable Phase I PACU patient is to restore airway patency and effective ventilation before lower-priority symptoms.

-• Airway obstruction after anesthesia often responds first to repositioning, jaw thrust, suction, airway adjuncts, oxygen, and assisted ventilation.
+• Airway obstruction after anesthesia responds first to repositioning, jaw thrust, suction, oral or nasal adjuncts, oxygen, and assisted ventilation.

-• Laryngospasm, aspiration, residual neuromuscular blockade, opioid oversedation, and obstructive sleep apnea require rapid escalation.
+• Laryngospasm, aspiration, residual neuromuscular blockade, opioid oversedation, and obstructive sleep apnea require rapid escalation and anesthesia notification.

-• A falling SpO2 trend with rising sedation or rising ETCO2 is more urgent than a single normal vital sign in an otherwise deteriorating patient.
+• A falling SpO2 trend with rising sedation or rising ETCO2 outweighs a single normal vital sign in an otherwise deteriorating patient.

 Start With Airway Patency

-A CPAN monitoring question often gives a patient who has just arrived from the operating room, is still sedated, and is drifting from stable to unstable.
+A Certified Post Anesthesia Nurse (CPAN) monitoring item usually presents a patient who has just arrived from the operating room, is still sedated, and is drifting from stable to unstable.
 The first filter is simple: can air move in and out?
-Look at chest rise, breath sounds, work of breathing, airway position, secretions, snoring, stridor, gag/cough strength, level of consciousness, and whether the patient can follow commands.
+Assess chest rise, breath sounds, work of breathing, head and jaw position, secretions, snoring, stridor, gag and cough strength, level of consciousness, and ability to follow commands.

-If obstruction is likely, the first actions are mechanical and immediate.
-Reposition the head and neck when not contraindicated, use chin lift or jaw thrust, suction visible secretions, apply oxygen, insert an appropriate airway adjunct if indicated and allowed by policy, and call for anesthesia help if the airway does not rapidly improve.
-Do not leave an obstructing patient to obtain routine supplies or complete documentation.
+When obstruction is likely, the first actions are mechanical and immediate: reposition the head and neck (unless contraindicated by surgery or injury), apply a chin lift or jaw thrust, suction visible secretions, deliver oxygen, and insert an oral or nasal airway adjunct if policy allows.
+Call anesthesia if the airway does not improve in seconds.
+Do not leave an obstructing patient to gather routine supplies or chart.

 Oxygenation Versus Ventilation